pytchlang/pytch-tutorials/script-by-script-shoot-the-fruit/tutorial.md

 Pytch, we have to create it.
 We're going to call it `GameBackground`, and we need to say that it's the `Stage` for our game.

-In this tutorial, we'll show the code we need in boxes like this:
+In this tutorial, we'll show the code we need in boxes like this — the blue `?` will show help on what to do:

 {{< commit empty-GameBackground >}}

-The blue `?` will show help on what to do.
 Here, we need to add two blank lines under the `import pytch` line which is already there, and then the line starting `class GameBackground`.

 Python ignores the blank lines, but they keep our code tidy and easy to read.